Clicky

 FluentU Review

-When you first start trying to pick up a language, you may be able to acquire new words rather easily, even just by listening to music and audio.
-In the case of Japanese for example, you might decide to listen to J-Pop or watch anime to acquaint yourself with words and phrases.
-But the speed of natural Japanese—or any language for that matter—might make listening in and gathering information extremely difficult, especially for those who are just beginning their language learning journey.
+When you first attempt to learn a language, you may be able to acquire new words rather easily by listening to music and audio.
+In the case of Japanese, for example, you might decide to listen to J-Pop or watch anime to acquaint yourself with words and phrases.
+But the speed of natural Japanese—or any language for that matter—might make listening and gathering information extremely difficult, especially for those who are just beginning their language learning journey.

-Wouldn’t it be nice to have a service that meshes language lessons together with real TV?
+Wouldn’t it be nice to have a service that combines language lessons with real TV?
 That’s where FluentU comes in.

 Let’s find out.